The Goon Show: Monty Python

 Similarly, in the introduction to Graham Chapman's posthumous anthology (2006, p. xvii) Yoakum notes that while other radio comedies influenced Chapman, "the show that truly astounded Graham, and was a major influence on his comedy was The Goon Show."
 And on page 23 Chapman states: "from about the age of seven or eight I used to be an avid listener to a radio programme called The Goon Show.
 In fact, at that stage I wanted to be a Goon".

-In their episode Election Night Special, the Pythons gave an appreciative nod to their forebears.
+In their sketch "Election Night Special", the Pythons gave an appreciative nod to their forebears.
 When one of the onscreen elections reporters asks his companion, "What do you make of the nylon dog cardigan and plastic mule rest?" a voice offstage yells, "There's no such thing!" to which the reporter replies, "Thank you, Spike."

 Deaths

 Peter Sellers died on 24 July 1980, aged 54.
 Michael Bentine died on 26 November 1996, aged 74.
 Harry Secombe died on 11 April 2001, aged 79.
-Milligan claimed to be relieved that Secombe had died before him, because had he died before Secombe then Secombe would have been in a position to sing at his funeral.
+Milligan claimed to be relieved that Secombe had died before him, because if so then Secombe would have been in a position to sing at his funeral.
 Terence "Spike" Milligan died on 27 February 2002, aged 83; Secombe ended up singing at his funeral anyway, as a recording.
 Two years later, Milligan's wish to have the words "I told you I was ill" inscribed on his gravestone was finally granted, although the church would only agree if the words were written in Irish, as Dúirt mé leat go raibh mé breoite.